Trifonia Melibea Obono

-Trifonia Melibea Obono (born 27 November 1982 in Afaetom, Evinayong, Equatorial Guinea) is a novelist, political scientist, academic and LGBTQI+ activist.
+Trifonia Melibea Obono Ntutumu Obono (born 27 November 1982) is an Equatorial Guinean novelist, political scientist, academic and LGBT activist.
 Her novel La Bastarda is the first novel by a female Equatorial Guinean writer to be translated into English.

 Academic career

 Obono has a degree in Political Science & Journalism awarded by the University of Murcia in Spain and later studied there for an MA in International Development.
 She is a professor in the Department of Social Sciences at the UNGE (National University of Equatorial Guinea) in Malabo, as well as teaching since 2013 in the Afro-Hispanic Studies Center of the UNED.
 She is currently studying for an PhD at the University of Salamanca looking at gender and equality.
 Obono has written on how women's lives in Spanish-speaking Africa have been visualised through postcolonial and African perspectives.